YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Use this method to set the current number of valid strings (subscripts or variable names) in the :code:`BufferTArray`.

-- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
-- If :code:`newUsed` is greater than or equal to :code:`elemsAlloc`, make no changes and return with an error return of INSUFFSUBS.
+- If :code:`newUsed` is greater than :code:`elemsAlloc`, make no
+  changes and return with an error return of INSUFFSUBS.
 - Otherwise, set :code:`elemsUsed` to :code:`newUsed`.